Healthy Homes Assessment Te Awa

 Rental Property Home Assessments Te Awa

-The areas of rental property that are affected to The Healthy Homes Standard in Te Awa include each:
+Rental property areas affected to Health Homes Standards.
+Healthy Homes Standards in Te Awa include each:

 • Bedrooms